 Emergency preparedness is a staple in every family’s home and one of the best ways to ensure your safety in the event of an emergency.
 Whether that means a hurricane, earthquake, or something else common to your region, you should know as much as you can about how to prepare for it.
+Much better if you acquire a legit CPR Certification from a reputable training center.
 You can take classes from Ready Response – CPR & First Aid Training so that you’re always prepared in case of an emergency.
 The elements of an Emergency Plan will include:

 One of the best ways to ensure that your family can keep going in the event of an emergency is by having a stockpile of food.
 Your supplies should be kept in a cool, dry place that can be easily reached and accessed quickly whenever necessary.
 Even if you already have a supply, you should think about getting more as soon as possible.
 The food that you buy for your emergency stock should also be prepared as much as possible without any extra packaging or preservatives.